bensheldon/island94-jekyll/_posts/2023-01-22-how-goodjob-s-cron-does-distributed-locks.md

 There were some downsides to using Concurrency Control for Cron.

 - It was a burden on developers.
 Concurrency Control extends `ActiveJob::Base` and required the developer to configure Concurrency Control rules separately from the Cron configuration.
 - It wasn't very performant.
-Concurrency Control's design is _optimistic_ and works best when collisions are rare or infrequent.
-But a large, clock-synchronized formation of GoodJob processes is a _pessimistic_ concurrency scenario, and it could take several seconds of advisory locking and unlocking across all the processes to insert a single job.
+Concurrency Control's design is pessimistic and works best when collisions are rare or infrequent.
+But a large, clock-synchronized formation of GoodJob processes will frequently produce collisions and it could take several seconds of advisory locking and unlocking across all the processes to insert a single job.

 ### Then, a unique index